 GRATEFUL: So honored to share sacred time with these men (at right).
-Tom Cook, our grounded and down-to-earth spiritual leader and wayshower, kept us strong and focused for the four days of this powerful ancient ceremony.
-Although this was a new Sundance for our Arizona/Pennsylvania/California group, it was the eighth year we have danced together in a good way.
+Tom Cook, our grounded, down-to-earth spiritual leader and wayshower, kept us strong and focused all four days of this powerful ancient ceremony.
+Although this was a new Sundance for our Arizona / Pennsylvania / California group, it was the 8th year we’ve danced together in a good way.

 DRUMMERS & SINGERS: Being in the Circle for four days can be a challenge physically, mentally and spiritually.
 One amazing source of power that Sundancers greatly appreciate is the powerful drumming and singing generated in a good way for this ceremony.
 These ancient Lakota songs of prayer, thanksgiving, humbleness, appreciation, and love are expressed so beautifully through the rhythmic drumming and excellent singing.
 Sometimes, at the end of a particularly difficult round as the dancers are waiting to be smudged with sage and exit the sacred circle for a brief rest, the singers and drummers end their singing and drumming and we’re still standing there in the circle, now in silence.
 At this point especially many of us feel like clapping and cheering for the drummers for their wonderful support and healing energy.
 But we don’t.
 That’s not the custom.
 Instead we blow our eagle bone whistles and extend our spiritual thanks quietly and respectfully to the beautiful drummers and singers who provide so much to this powerful ceremony.